metauhid1/Polygon-Bridge/README.md

 ## Overview

-This project involves creating a 5-item NFT collection using DALLE 2 or Midjourney, storing the items on IPFS using pinata.cloud, and deploying an ERC721 or ERC1155 contract to the Goerli Ethereum Testnet.
+This project involves creating a 5-item NFT collection using DALLE 2 or Midjourney, storing the items on IPFS using pinata.cloud, and deploying an ERC721 or ERC1155 contract to the sepolia Ethereum Testnet.
 The project includes additional functionalities like mapping the NFT collection using the Polygon network token mapper and batch minting and transferring NFTs using Hardhat scripts.

 ## Tools Used